-From Kaiaua where fish and chips had replenished our energy it was a short drive down the road to Ray’s Rest.
-Years ago we used to drive past here looking at all the motorhomes and wonder what was the attraction of the place and why would you stay where so many others are already staying.
-Then back in 2017 we took advantage of the rest part of name to spend what would be our last ever night in the Mitsubishi Canter we had called our motorhome for the previous 17 years.
+From Kaiaua where fish and chips had replenished our energy, it was a short drive down the road to Ray’s Rest.
+Years ago we used to drive past here looking at all the motorhomes and wonder what the attraction of the place was and why would you stay where so many others are already staying.
+Then back in 2017, we took advantage of the rest part of name to spend what would be our last ever night in the Mitsubishi Canter we had called our motorhome for the previous 17 years.

 I cannot think of too many other places in the country where you can freedom camp and have 30 or 40 motorhomes all parked parallel to the water, even though everyone knows you are meant to park horizontally nobody does.
-I guess that’s one of the beauties of this place the chance to grab your little slice of paradise for your two night stay and then relinquish the spot to another camper, at this time of the year it all seems to work rather well although we have never stayed here in summer so I am not sure how it works then.
+I guess that’s one of the beauties of this place the chance to grab your little slice of paradise for your two night stay and then relinquish the spot to another camper, at this time of the year it all seems to work rather well although we have never stayed here in summer, so I am not sure how it works then.

-Not long after we had parked up we heard the shells crunching but no engine sound as a vehicle moved into place behind us.
-Later on when taking a walk up the beach I noticed that it was one of the new EV motorhomes now being offered on an LDV chassis.
-They certainly are a stealth machine however there was no chance to find out any more about it as the people chose not to stay moving on shortly after I took this photo.
+Not long after we had parked up, we heard the shells crunching, but no engine sound as a vehicle moved into place behind us.
+Later on, when taking a walk up the beach, I noticed that it was one of the new EV motorhomes now being offered on an LDV chassis.
+They certainly are a stealth machine; however, there was no chance to find out any more about it as the people chose not to stay moving on shortly after I took this photo.
 Maybe they just stopped so they could eat their fish and chips from Kaiaua.

 There is a strictly no dogs policy here yet we watched one of the locals drive down to the end of the beach unload 3 large dogs from the back of his ute and spend the next hour exercising them.
-Sadly it’s these sort of things that reflect badly on the campers yet it wasn’t any of their doing.
+Sadly it’s these sort of things that reflect poorly on the campers, yet it wasn’t any of their doing.
 We had another local turn up to go fishing who then tried to “loan” $5 as he had forgotten his bait, after saying no he took off never to be seen again.

 It was one of those days, sort of captured in this photo.
-One minute blue sky the next the rain bucketing down.
+One minute blue sky the next, the rain bucketing down.
 A great day for catching up on reading and looking at maps for ideas around future trips where to stay what to do etc.

 With a bit of break in the weather the following morning we decided to break out the bikes and head the 4kms down the coast with the idea of having a look at the hides used by the bird watchers.
-We knew it was the wrong time of year to see all the coastal seabirds that turn up here from September onwards but it was the perfect chance to have a look around without bothering anyone else.
+We knew it was the wrong time of year to see all the coastal seabirds that turn up here from September onwards, but it was the perfect chance to have a look around without bothering anyone else.

-As you enter the reserve you can see the remains of the old lime works with just a few concrete blocks protruding from the ground.
-The info board makes interesting reading and we wondered how many million shells had been crushed and burnt here to make fertiliser for the lime deficient soils around here.
+As you enter the reserve, you can see the remains of the old lime works with just a few concrete blocks protruding from the ground.
+The info board makes interesting reading, and we wondered how many million shells had been crushed and burnt here to make fertiliser for the lime deficient soils around here.

 From there a boardwalk has been built to take you to the hides.
-Serving both to keep you out of the fragile environment as well as a great way of keeping your feet dry it looks a fairly recent addition to the reserve.
+Serving both to keep you out of the fragile environment as well as a great way of keeping your feet dry it looks a reasonably recent addition to the reserve.
 It was interesting to read inside the hide that this had been washed away in a storm and had since been rebuilt showing the power of the sea.

 The sky was beginning to get quite black, I guess that’s one of the issues with winter.
-So we decided to return to the motorhome passing by the Seabird Centre that whilst open would have been a delay that we couldn’t afford if we wanted to get back before the skies opened.
+So we decided to return to the motorhome passing by the Seabird Centre that while open would have been a delay that we couldn’t afford if we wanted to get back before the skies opened.

 You can stay at Ray’s Rest for 2 nights although a lot of people seemed to move on after one.
 It was actually quite tempting to look at who else was there, notice that no one else was left from when we arrived and joked about “resting” for another night.
-We would however never exceed the time limit or do anything to endanger these precious areas especially when there are so few in and around Auckland.
+We would, however, never exceed the time limit or do anything to endanger these precious areas, especially when there are so few in and around Auckland.

 ☕ If you liked this post (click here) to buy me a cup of coffee and help keep future posts coming ☕